janelia-flyem/buildem/README.md

 Note that a different version of python can be built from source.
 Buildem does *not* try to minimize overall build time by reusing pre-compiled packages.
 The presence of multiple compiler versions across the different Fedora/RHEL versions and our very heterogeneous workstation environment requires developer attention and tracking of installs across multiple machines.

-The build process for a FlyEM application at /path/to/foo/code:
+The build process for a FlyEM application at /path/to/foo/code (use absolute paths):

     % mkdir foo-build; cd foo-build
     % cmake -D BUILDEM_DIR=/path/to/BPD  /path/to/foo/code